Putinism: State gangsterism

 Political analyst Andrei Piontkovsky considers Putinism as "the highest and culminating stage of bandit capitalism in Russia”.
 He believes that "Russia is not corrupt.
 Corruption is what happens in all countries when businessmen offer officials large bribes for favors.
 Today's Russia is unique.
 The businessmen, the politicians, and the bureaucrats are the same people.
 They have privatized the country's wealth and taken control of its financial flows."
+Russian-American journalist Masha Gessen has also described Russia as a "mafia state".

-Such views are also shared by politologist Julie Anderson who said the same person can be a Russian intelligence officer, an organized criminal, and a businessman.
+Such views are shared by politologist Julie Anderson who said the same person can be a Russian intelligence officer, an organized criminal, and a businessman.
 She also cited former CIA director James Woolsey who said: "I have been particularly concerned for some years, beginning during my tenure, with the interpenetration of Russian organized crime, Russian intelligence and law enforcement, and Russian business.
 I have often illustrated this point with the following hypothetical: If you should chance to strike up a conversation with an articulate, English-speaking Russian in, say, the restaurant of one of the luxury hotels along Lake Geneva, and he is wearing a $3,000 suit and a pair of Gucci loafers, and he tells you that he is an executive of a Russian trading company and wants to talk to you about a joint venture, then there are four possibilities.
 He may be what he says he is.
 He may be a Russian intelligence officer working under commercial cover.
 He may be part of a Russian organized crime group.
 But the really interesting possibility is that he may be all three and that none of those three institutions have any problem with the arrangement."